ASEAN establishes landmark economic and security bloc

 At the closing news conference, however, he said ASEAN had no specific deadline for achieving zero tariffs, but would aim for “meaningful deliverables that can be done every year when we meet at the ASEAN summit.”

-The countries aim to harmonize economic strategies, recognize each other’s professional qualifications, and consult more closely on macroeconomic and financial policies.
+The countries aim to harmonise economic strategies, recognise each other’s professional qualifications, and consult more closely on macroeconomic and financial policies.

 They have also agreed to enhance the connectivity of their transportation infrastructure and communications, better facilitate electronic transactions, integrate industries to promote regional sourcing, and enhance private-sector involvement in the economy.